NC State Extension

 Fruit Description:

-Bright red mature fruits.
+Bright red mature aggregated berries.
 Red-brown seeds.
 Fruits from July to August in North Carolina.

 • Flowers: